madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

 | 3 | Error Redirect URL | [your-site-url]/snap/index/finish |
 | 4 | Unfinish Redirect URL | [your-site-url]/snap/index/finish |

-?> ***Note***:Please make sure to enter **http://** or **https://** in Notification URL and Redirect URL, according to your web-server configuration.<br>If you are not sure, open your web URL in a browser, and check the URL is **http** or **https** on the address bar.
+?> ***Note***: Please make sure to enter **http://** or **https://** in Notification URL and Redirect URL, according to your web-server configuration.<br>If you are not sure, open your web URL in a browser, and check the URL is **http** or **https** on the address bar.

 <details>
 <summary>

 #### How to refund transaction online
 </summary>
-You can request refunds either from the [Midtrans Dashboard](https://dashboard.midtrans.com/transactions) or from the Magento administration.
+You can request refunds either from the Midtrans Dashboard or from the Magento administration.
 After a refund is issued, it cannot be cancelled or undone.
 So, before you trigger a refund request, make sure to check the refund amount and any other details.
 The online refund feature is available for GoPay and credit card payment methods.

 If you make refund from the Midtrans *Dashboard*, Refund notification is sent to Magento, transaction state is set to *CLOSED* and credit memo is not created.
 <article>

-#### Request refund from Magento Admin
+#### Request refund from Magento administration
-1. Log in to your Magento admin panel.
+1. Log in to your Magento administration panel.
 2. In the menu, go to **Sales** > **Orders**.
 The order overview page is displayed.
 3. Click the specific **order** you want to refund.
 4. Click **Invoices** tab on **Order list View** navigation sidebar.
-5. Go to **Invoice List Page** > **Order**, click **View** button on invoice you need to request online refund.
+5. Go to **Invoice List Page** > **Order**, click **View** on invoice you need to request online refund.
 6. Click **Credit Memo** on the top-right corner of the page.
 7. In the **New Memo for Invoice** page, scroll down to the **Refund Totals** section.
 8. In this section, you can request for refund online or offline.